Step-by-step workflow guide

 - Manually move nodes in the diagram editor to adjust the layout

-- Click ✦ AI Polish to trigger AIM's Vision Polish Engine — an AI pass that reorganizes nodes into logical tiers and reduces crossing edges
+- Click ✦ AI Polish to improve layout — AIM reorganizes nodes into logical tiers and reduces crossing edges

-- Regenerate any diagram phase at any time (rate limited to 10 per hour)
+- Regenerate any diagram phase at any time if recommendations changed

 The architecture diagram is directly referenced in the White Paper and Implementation Guide.
 Review and finalize it before generating those documents.
 The system will warn you if the diagram is stale when you attempt to generate the White Paper.